Growth-friendly scoliosis surgery found safe, effective in SMA type 1

 Share article via email

-Two clinicians review information on an e-tablet.
+Two clinicians look surprised as they review information on an e-tablet.

 A type of surgery to correct scoliosis, a spine deformity, was found to be generally safe and effective in young people with spinal muscular atrophy (SMA) type 1, a small study shows.